Tag Archives: Norwegian

 Members of Spanish-speaking Los Corsarios Group, including Fernandez, 1919

 Born 1898, Oviedo, Spain.
 Laborer.
-Migrated to Cuba circa 1914 and became Cuban citizen; became anarchist around same time.
+Became an anarchist at age sixteen, migrated to Cuba circa 1914.
 Migrated from Cuba to US 1917.
 Member of Los Corsarios Group which published anarchist paper El Corsario.
 One of 14 members arrested in New York, February 1919, by Secret Service on baseless allegations of plotting to assassinate President Wilson.
 All charges dropped, but several members, including Fernandez, held for deportation as anarchists.
-US attempted to deport him to Cuba, but he was denied as having forfeited his Cuban citizenship by avoiding military service in WWI; deported to Spain May 1919, but returned to US as a non-Spanish citizen; 1922 allowed to “voluntarily depart” at his own expense to Russia (via Germany).
-He intended to join the Kuzbass Autonomous Industrial Colony in Kuznets.
+Deported to Spain May 5, 1919.
 No further information found.

 INS file 54616/79

-See also: Harry Weinberger Papers, Yale University Library; Elizabeth Gurley Flynn Papers, University of Wisconsin, Madison; Helen C. Camp, Iron in Her Soul: Elizabeth Gurley Flynn and the American Left
+See: Harry Weinberger Papers, Yale University Library; Elizabeth Gurley Flynn Papers, University of Wisconsin, Madison

 Egor Matveevich Feskov (Грегори Матвеевич Фесков; Egor Feskow; Harry Feskow; Grigory Feskov)